nourmamoun/Home-Guard/README.md

    - Notification page to control the door
    - Add user data
    - Camera to show members
-   - Add member functionality for any new member
+   - Add or delete a member functionality for any new member
    - settings page